 (Select-Xml -Path "C:\Program Files\Lucent Sky\CLEAR Engine\SkyAnalyzer.config" -XPath "skyAnalyzer").Node.File | Invoke-Item

-3. To enforce MFA for all users, set its value to true.
+- To enforce multi-factor authentication for all users, set its value to true.
 Every user will be required to set up multi-factor authentication the next time they sign in.

-4. To disable MFA for all users, set its value to false.
+- To disable multi-factor authentication for all users, set its value to false.
 Multi-factor authentication will be disabled for all users.

 Stop-Service "CLEAR Engine"; Start-Service "CLEAR Engine"

-Disabling system-wide MFA does not clear the per-user MFA secret key.
-If system-wide MFA is enabled again, users can use their existing authenticator apps to sign in.
+Disabling system-wide multi-factor authentication does not clear the per-user multi-factor authentication secret key.
+If system-wide multi-factor authentication is enabled again, users can use their existing authenticator apps to sign in.